kartik-v/bootstrap-fileinput/README.md

 ## Features

 1. The plugin will convert a simple HTML file input to an advanced file picker control.
-Will help fallback to a file input for browsers not supporting JQuery or Javascript.
+Will help fallback to a normal HTML file input for browsers not supporting JQuery or Javascript.
 2. The file input consists of the following three sections with options and templates to control the display:
    - file caption section: to display a brief information of the file(s) selected
    - file action buttons section: to browse, remove, and upload files.